rdmurphy/quaff/README.md

 ## Usage

-Assume a folder with this structure:
+Assume a folder with this structure.

 ```
 data/